antonio59/aafairshare/docs/performance-optimizations.md

    - `calculateMonthlyTotals`: Process expenses and group by month
    - `calculateStatistics`: Generate statistical data from expenses
    - `groupExpensesByDate`: Group expenses by date for display
-   - `processAnalyticsData`: Generate analytics data for charts and reports

 3. **Error Handling**: Implemented robust error handling
    - Graceful fallback to main thread